-The most famous quarter-mile of tarmac in Europe is calling you.
+The most famous quarter-mile in Europe is calling you.
 Ever fancied yourself as a racer?
 Do you know how quick your car is?
 BMW Show is the ideal place to see what you and your car can do and it doesn't cost a fortune either!

 RWYB costs £25 for unlimited runs on Sunday.
 We recommend you sign-on early to avoid disappointment – there are hundreds of people already addicted to RWYB!
 Track is open from 9am to 5pm, weather conditions permitting.

 Most importantly you must remember to bring your driving licence if you want to use the track!
 Run What Ya Brung is open to BMWs only on Sunday.